Chapter 5: Student Engagement

 Engineering Council.
 Membership includes elected representatives from each of the classes, the president, and one elected representative from each registered professional society.

 Vanderbilt Student Government.
 Vanderbilt Student Government (VSG) represents student interests, concerns, and aspirations, to the faculty and administration.
-In addition, the organization sponsors and coordinates activities and programming promoting student involvement and interaction with faculty.
+In addition, the organization sponsors and coordinates activities and programs promoting student involvement and interaction with faculty.
 Student interests are addressed through the executive, legislative, and judicial branches of the organization.
 The Senate comprises elected students representing the four undergraduate schools and the residence halls.

 In accordance with University policies, the purpose of the Vanderbilt Student Government is as follows: